 Which option would you choose: getting ripped off when you’re overseas or using your hard-earned cash on an amazing trip?
 If you don’t want to get ripped off, good!
 Stick around and let’s try to save some money.

-Freelancing overseas is a very exciting venture, but it comes with its own challenges — I should know because I travel overseas a lot.
+Freelancing overseas is a very exciting venture, but it comes with its own challenges — I should know because I travel internationally quite a bit.

 While many of us just want to focus on how to have a good time in our exotic locations, we need to be careful in how we spend our money — so we don’t end up busting our budgets.

-Here’s what you need to know to survive as an overseas freelancer:
+Here’s what you need to know to save money as an international freelancer.

 I can say from personal experience that getting a VPN service saved me hours of valuable work time and cash (after all, time is money right?).